 Note: S corporation wages paid to a more-than-2% shareholder qualify for self-employed health insurance.

-To compute Idaho's portion, complete this worksheet.
+Complete this worksheet to calculate Idaho's portion.
 If you have amounts from more than three businesses, add more lines.

 1. Self-Employment Tax Deduction